 Each year many cyclists traveling Vancouver roads and are involved in car accidents.
-The majority of these accidents occur during the peak months of May through October, with 160 BC cyclists injured per month on average.
+During rainy weeks like we’ve had the past little while we are reminded that it is important to be diligent as both a vehicle driver and a cyclist.
+The majority of accidents occur during the peak months of May through October, with 160 BC cyclists injured per month on average.
 Most cycling accidents are caused by drivers’ lack of awareness and failure to yield the right-of-way.
 Many motorists lack an awareness of cyclists, fail to accommodate for weather conditions, and fail to share the roadway.

 Lack of Awareness of Cyclists

 Motorists need to be aware of their surroundings at all times and keep a safe distance from other drivers as well as cyclists.
 Drivers often report their failure to see a cyclist as their reason for striking the cyclist, especially for accidents that occur in intersections, where approximately 60 percent of motorist-cyclist collisions occur.

 Another frequent cycling accident occurs when a motorist or passenger, without looking, opens a vehicle door into the path of an approaching cyclist.
 The British Columbia Motor Vehicle Act prohibits people from opening a car door on the side of moving traffic unless it is safe to do so.
 There were 370 “dooring” incidents reported to ICBC between 2009 and 2013 with many more incidents that were likely not reported to ICBC.

 Drivers also need to be aware of the potential for inexperienced cyclists on the road who are not familiar with the rules of the road.
 New cyclists might display unpredictable reactions while cycling in traffic.
 Motorists should slow down and use extra caution when driving near young or visibly timid cyclists.

 Failing to Accommodate Weather Conditions